Janes Pub Style Chicken Burgers recalled due to possible salmonella contamination

-Janes Pub Style Chicken Burgers and Pub Style Snacks Popcorn Chicken have been recalled because of possible salmonella contamination, as part of an investigation of an illness outbreak.
+Janes brand Pub Style Chicken Burgers have been recalled from the marketplace because of possible salmonella contamination, says the Canadian Food Inspection Agency.

-The recalled products should be thrown out or returned to the store where they were purchased.
+The recalled products, which were sold across the country, should be thrown out or returned to the store where they were purchased.